RomainCyr/LTRSP-3589/1_sanity_checks/1_aetest_check_version_testbed/README.md

     def loop_over_device(self,device_name):
         pass
 ```

-*Note that the variable used in the loop is passed as an argument of the test section and their name must match.
-In this example it is `device_name`*
+**Note that the variable used in the loop is passed as an argument of the test section and their name must match.
+In this example it is `device_name`.**

 Looping a section is also possible for subsection in `CommonSetup` and `CommonCleanup`.